Precise Asymptotics of Bagging Regularized M-estimators: Extensions and open directions

-There are several ``axes'' along which our results on the asymptotics of subagging can be extended.
-These are all apparent by inspecting the last row of \Cref{tab:risk-landscape} (our current results) and contrasting it against the rows above (the known results in specific cases).
-We briefly mention some of these open directions next to make them explicit.
-First, our current analysis can handle non-differentiable and non-strongly convex regularizers, but we require a differentiable loss.
+\begin{itemize} \item \emph{Assumptions on the $\loss$ and $\reg$ functions}: Our current analysis can handle non-differentiable and non-strongly convex regularizers, but we require a differentiable loss.
 Extending the analysis to non-differentiable losses through techniques like Moreau smoothing \cite[Section B.7]{celentano2020lasso} is a promising future direction.
 In addition to relaxing conditions assumed for risk characterization, we are also interested in relaxing the assumptions for the risk estimation (\Cref{thm:risk-estimator-general-subagging}), particularly the strong convexity assumption on $\reg$.
-A promising approach in this direction is to apply the Gaussian smoothing technique recently proposed by \cite{bellec2023error}.
-Additionally, it is of interest to extend the scope beyond separable regularizers to include non-separable regularizers, which have been studied only for special cases like generalized ridge regression \cite{patil2023generalized}.
-Another potential extension is relaxing the assumption of linear response models.
-Partial progress in this direction includes the recent work by \cite{bellec2024asymptotics} (for logistic models), \cite{clarte2024analysis} (for generalized linear models), and \cite{patil2023generalized} (for arbitrary response with bounded moments).
-Furthermore, while we assume isotropic Gaussian features, it is also of interest to extend the results to general feature distributions and anisotropic covariances.
-This has been studied in special cases of ridge regression (\cite{patil2022bagging}, any $M$), ridgeless regression (\cite{han2023distribution}, $M=1$), lasso regression (\cite{celentano2020lasso}, $M = 1$), among others; see also, e.g., \cite{pesce2023gaussian,han2023universality}, for some progress towards establishing Gaussian universality (for $M = 1$).
-Finally, broadening the scope of resampling strategies beyond subsampling without replacement to include more general schemes like sampling with replacement or according to a specific distribution, as recently studied in \cite{clarte2024analysis,du2024implicit}, is another future direction.
-We hope our current analysis serves as a step towards these open directions in various axes.
+A promising approach in this direction is to apply the Gaussian smoothing technique recently proposed by \cite{bellec2023error}. { Additionally, this paper's main results hold for separable regularizers, but as we show below in \Cref{sec:anisotropic_deterministic}, the framework can be extended to handle the non-separable case. } \item \emph{Assumptions on the response}: Another potential extension is relaxing the assumption of linear response models.
+Partial progress in this direction includes the recent work by \cite{bellec2024asymptotics} (for logistic models), \cite{clarte2024analysis} (for generalized linear models), and \cite{patil2023generalized} (for arbitrary response with bounded moments). \item \emph{Assumptions on the features}: While we assume isotropic Gaussian features, it is also of interest to extend the results to general feature distributions and anisotropic covariances.
+Note that this has been studied in special cases of ridge regression (\cite{patil2022bagging}, any $M$), ridgeless regression (\cite{han2023distribution}, $M=1$), lasso regression (\cite{celentano2020lasso}, $M = 1$), among others; see also, e.g., \cite{pesce2023gaussian,han2023universality}, for some progress towards establishing Gaussian universality (for $M = 1$). { We provide some numerical evidence for universality beyond Gaussian distributions in \Cref{fig:effect-of-M-cov}.
+Furthermore, we provide a concrete conjecture for the anisotropic covariance case in \Cref{sec:anisotropic_deterministic} that also handles deterministic signals, along with a heuristic derivation and numerical evidence for its validity. } \item \emph{Assumptions on the sampling strategies}: Broadening the scope of resampling strategies beyond subsampling without replacement to include more general schemes like sampling with replacement or according to a specific distribution, as recently studied in \cite{clarte2024analysis,du2024implicit}, is another promising future direction. \end{itemize}